Invitation from our Lay Leader

 - Develops plans to fund future building improvements, campus growth, and other needed investments

-- Typically meets on the second Tuesday at 8:30am.
+- Typically meets on the second Tuesday.

 Lay Delegate to Annual Conference (2)